matloff/worthycsds/README.md

 * Is INV fulfilling a genuine need, as opposed to one created to justify using INV?

+* Do the people who are raving about INV seem to not really understand INV, just jumping on the bandwagon?

 This is not to say INV is not a genuine advance.
 But a dose of healthy skepticism may be in order.